 RELEASE OF LIABILITY OF ALAMO COLLEGES DISTRICT.
 Organization hereby releases Alamo Colleges District from all liability arising under this Agreement or relating to the Facility or any Alamo Colleges District properties, INCLUDING, BUT NOT LIMITED TO, LIABILITY RESULTING FROM ALAMO COLLEGES DISTRICT’S NEGLIGENCE, WHETHER CONTRIBUTORY, SOLE, OR JOINT, arising out of or related to this Agreement, with the sole exception of direct but not consequential contractual damages resulting from breach of this Agreement.

 INDEMNIFICATION OF ALAMO COLLEGES DISTRICT, AFFILIATES, AND RELEASE OF AFFILIATES.
 ORGANIZATION AGREES TO INDEMNIFY, DEFEND, AND HOLD HARMLESS Alamo Colleges District, its Board of Trustees, officers, employees, contractors, agents and assigns (“Protected Parties”) from and against, and to pay to Protected Parties on demand, the amount of, any and all costs resulting from any complaints, claims, liabilities suits, damages, judgments, penalties, fines, settlements, losses and expenses (including legal fees, expert witness fees and other legal expenses and court costs), of whatsoever kind and nature, imposed upon, incurred by, or asserted against Protected Parties in any way related to or resulting from the execution, enforcement, or performance of this Agreement, or from Organization’s use of Alamo Colleges District’s facilities (“Claims”).
-Organization’s duty to indemnify, defend, and hold harmless Protected Parties includes, but is not limited to, Claims resulting from bodily injury or death of persons, or from damage to property and the resulting loss of its use, regardless of the ownership of such property and the identity of such persons, .
+Organization’s duty to indemnify, defend, and hold harmless Protected Parties includes, but is not limited to, Claims resulting from bodily injury or death of persons, or from damage to property and the resulting loss of its use, regardless of the ownership of such property and the identity of such persons, EVEN IF CAUSED IN PART BY THE NEGLIGENCE OF THE PROTECTED PARTY CLAIMING INDEMNITY, EXCEPT TO THE EXTENT CAUSED BY THE GROSS NEGLIGENCE OR INTENTIONAL MISCONDUCT OF THAT PROTECTED PARTY.
 ORGANIZATION HEREBY RELEASES PROTECTED PARTIES OTHER THAN ALAMO COLLEGES DISTRICT from any and all Claims arising under this Agreement, EVEN IF CAUSED, IN WHOLE OR IN PART, BY ANY ACT OR OMISSION, INCLUDING, WITHOUT LIMITATION, THE NEGLIGENCE, GROSS NEGLIGENCE OR STRICT LIABILITY, OF ANY PROTECTED PARTY.
 Alamo Colleges District is a state governmental unit that is prohibited by law from indemnifying other parties pursuant to applicable Texas Attorney-General opinions.
 Notwithstanding anything appearing elsewhere to the contrary, there shall be no special assumption of liability, and no indemnification or “holding harmless” of Contractor, or any other party, by Alamo Colleges District, regardless of how characterized.

 INSURANCE.
 Organization shall obtain at its own cost insurance to cover Organization’s use of the Facility for its scheduled function at the following minimum levels of coverage: